K-batonisashvili/Computational-Mechanics-Nonlinear-Systems/Assignment-3/README.md

 This is the main README for assignment 3.

 You will find more subfolders with their designated parts.
-- **Assignment-3-finite-element-analysis**: Main folder for FEA and relevant tools.
+- **Assignment-3-finite-element-analysis**: 2 Separate tutorial folders (Part 1 & Part 3) for FEA and relevant tools.

 ## How to Use